Sam-Ford/Bellator/README.md

 # Bellator
-Game with ancient greek theme.
+Game with an ancient greek theme.